herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 For this part of the assignment, your group should ensure you do the
 following:

-* Undertake the selection of a common interest across your group, and identify or create a collection of digital information for that interest.
+* Undertake the selection of a common area ofinterest across your group, and identify or create a collection of digital information for that interest.
 This can include websites, audio or video recordings, software, textual material, etc., and should include more than one of these types of digital media.
 * Develop a description of that shared interest and the motivation for preserving that material.
 Identify the context of the collection and provide information about its creation, and describe it in any other way you think is